EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

   * This bash script differs from the one for IrodsBuilder only in that the BASE_GUS is specified here.
 BASE_GUS points to the IrodsBuilder workspace as that is where the actual project resides.
   * Log off as joeuser (<code>exit</code>)
   * Return to the Jenkins website and run the IrodsListener job again.
 It should be successful this time.

+### Set Up the IRODS Cleaner Jenkins Job
+  *  Run the IrodsCleaner job manually - via Build Now button.
+It will fail but this action will create a workspace for the job at <code>/var/tmp/workspace/IrodsCleaner</code>
+  * Become joeuser: <code>sudo su - joeuser</code> and go to the new workspace <code>cd /var/tmp/workspace/IrodsCleaner</code>
+  * Copy the setenv in the IrodsListener workspace over to this workspace (<code>cp ../IrodsListener/setenv .)</code>
+  * Log off as joeuser (<code>exit</code>)
+  * Return to the Jenkins website and run the IrodsCleaner job again.
+It should be successful this time.
+  * Note that this is in place to provide a clean workspace for the IrodsBuilder and is also meant to verify that IrodsBuilder is complete.

 ### End to End Testing
   * A sample dataset (<code>dataset_u12401223_t1231238088881.tgz</code>) is available in the EuPathDBIrods project for testing.
 Copy it over to vagrant home (<code>cd ~</code> and <code>sudo c /var/tmp/workspace/IrodsBuilder/Resources/dataset_u12401223_t1231238088881.tgz .</code>).
   * Be careful - it is easy to inadvertantly run Unix commands rather than iCommands.